Local Docker Container

 You don't need a cloud instance to run the MFEM tutorial.
 Instead, you can directly run the MFEM Docker container on a computer available to you.

-This mfem/developer container has been specifically created to kickstart the exploration of MFEM and its capabilities in a variety of computing environments: from the cloud (like AWS), to HPC clusters, and your own laptop.
+The mfem/developer containers has been specifically created to kickstart the exploration of MFEM and its capabilities in a variety of computing environments: from the cloud (like AWS), to HPC clusters, and your own laptop.

 There are CPU and GPU variations of the image, we will refer to it generically as mfem/developer during the tutorial.